Same Week Appointments – Book Today!

 Clinical evidence supporting TMS

-Numerous research studies and clinical trials have been conducted to investigate the effectiveness of TMS in treating depression.
+Numerous research studies and clinical trials have been conducted to investigate how TMS can help with various health conditions, including depression.
 Here are some key findings:

-• Response Rates: Clinical trials have demonstrated that TMS can be effective in treating depression.
-The response rate varies across studies, but patients tend to be several times more likely to improve with TMS compared to a placebo treatment.
+• Response Rates: Clinical trials have shown that TMS is safe and effective for treating depression.
+The response rate varies across studies, but patients are several times more likely to improve with TMS than with a placebo.
+While it is primarily known for the treatment of depression, the FDA also cleared its use for OCD.
+Patients with obsessive-compulsive disorder may find that TMS pulses help reduce OCD symptoms.
 TMS appears to be effective as an add-on treatment to antidepressant medication, with studies suggesting around 50% of patients may experience a significant reduction in their depressive symptoms with the help of TMS.
 TMS is less effective than ECT (electroconvulsive therapy) for treatment-resistant depression, but also generally carries fewer risks.

-• Long-Term Durability: Research suggests that the positive effects of TMS treatment can endure for months, offering an extended period of relief.
-Studies show that among patients who have responded to TMS, around half continued to experience improvement even a year after their initial treatment.
-Some individuals may benefit from sessions of maintenance TMS after their initial treatment.
+• Long-Term Durability: Research suggests that the course of treatment’s positive effects can last for months, offering extended relief.
+Depending on the protocol, such as standard repetitive TMS or theta burst stimulation, studies show that among patients who have responded to TMS, around half continued to improve even a year after their initial treatment.
+Some individuals may benefit from maintenance TMS sessions after their initial treatment.

-• Clinical Guidelines and Approvals: Regulatory bodies such as the U.S. Food and Drug Administration (FDA) have granted approval for TMS as a treatment for major depressive disorder.
+• Clinical Guidelines and Approvals: Regulatory bodies such as the U.S. Food and Drug Administration (FDA) have approved TMS for the treatment ofmajor depressive disorder.
 Professional societies like the American Psychiatric Association (APA) recognize TMS as a viable option for individuals who have not responded to initial antidepressant medications.

 • Real-Life Stories: Beyond the numbers, we also value the lived experiences of individuals who have pursued TMS.
 Their personal stories show the potential of TMS to provide relief from depression, even when other treatments have not been effective.
-Many individuals have benefitted from TMS, and although it may not be right for everyone, it has the potential to make a significant difference in the lives of those struggling with treatment-resistant depression.
+Many individuals have benefitted from TMS, and although it may not be right for everyone.
+Because TMS is a noninvasive treatment that uses magnetic energy, it has the potential to make a significant difference in the lives of those struggling with treatment-resistant depression.

 While it is difficult to predict who will benefit most from TMS, several factors can influence the effectiveness of treatment: